dslaborg/sleep-mice-tuebingen/README.md

 The experiments where run in an anaconda environment on python 3.7 that can be recreated using *requirements_win.txt* for windows or *requirements_linux.txt* for linux.
+Since it does not seem like conda can install pytorch from a requirements file it must be installed manually.
+See https://pytorch.org/get-started/locally/ for detailed instructions.

 <br>